Assessing the Distance for Probing the Nuclear Equation of State with Supernova Gravitational Waves: Results

-The relatively low accuracy can be understood from the confusion matrix: several EOS models yield similar GW signals, making them difficult to distinguish.
-As noted by \citet{richers:17}, this similarity stems from their identical treatment of nonuniform lower-density matter.
+As we saw above, the classification accuracy of the full set of 18 EOSs is $61.1\%\pm3.3\%$ for $T/|W| < 0.10$.
+This relatively low accuracy can be understood by examining Fig.~\ref{fig:18eos_confusion_matrix}, which shows substantial confusion among EOSs that share the same low-density physics\footnote{In Table~\ref{Table:EOS_GR_ML}, different low-density treatments are separated by horizontal lines.}.
+As noted by \citet{richers:17}, the bounce dynamics, and thus the GW signal, depend on both the low- and high-density treatments.
 For example, GShenFSU2.1 and GShenFSU1.7 differ only at densities above nuclear saturation.
 Similarly, HShenH extends HShen by including hyperons.
 BHB$\Lambda$ extends HSDD2 by including hyperons, while BHB$\Lambda\Phi$ introduces an additional hyperonic interaction.
 All Hempel-based EOS families (HS, SFH, BHB) share the same treatment of low-density nonuniform matter \cite{richers:17}.

+This raises an important question: is our classifier probing the low-density regime, the high-density regime, or both?
+To address this, we perform the following test.
+Among the full set of 18 EOSs, there are four distinct treatments of the low-density regime.
+From this, we select four EOSs with different low-density prescriptions (labels 10, 12, 14, and 17; see Table~\ref{Table:EOS_GR_ML}).
+We then select another four EOSs that share the same low-density prescription (labels 3, 6, 8, and 10).
+The resulting classification accuracies are $98.3\%\pm 3.1\%$ and $95.6\%\pm 5.5\%$, respectively.
+The corresponding confusion matrices are shown in Fig.~\ref{fig:CM_low-density_test}.
+These results indicate that even for EOSs sharing the same low-density physics, the models can still be distinguished.

+To further examine the influence of low-density matter treatment, we perform another test under extreme rotation $0.14 < T/|W| < 0.18$.
+The resulting confusion matrices are shown in Fig.~\ref{fig:CM_low-density_test2}.
+For EOSs sharing the same low-density prescription, the overall classification accuracy reduces to $61.1\%\pm4.5\%$, significantly lower than $95.6\%\pm5.5\%$ obtained in the $T/|W| < 0.10$ case.
+This reduction is expected: at extremely high rotation rates, the core does not reach high densities, where EOS differences are largest, limiting our ability to probe the high-density regime.

+In contrast, for EOSs with different low-density treatments, the accuracy remains high at $90.3\%\pm3.1\%$ even under extremely high rotation, though still somewhat lower than the $98.3\%\pm3.1\%$ value obtained in the $T/|W| < 0.10$ case.
+In summary, at very rapid rotation the GW signal becomes less sensitive to high-density physics, but remains sensitive to differences in the low-density regime.

+One caveat must be noted.
+Because the current set of EOS models is limited in size, we cannot robustly quantify how much of the classification accuracy arises from variations in the low- versus high-density regions of the EOS.
+Overcoming this limitation will require a large, parametrized family of EOS models, enabling a systematic study of the respective impacts of the low- and high-density components on the GW signal.
+We leave this for future work.